spring-projects-experimental/spring-boot-thin-launcher/README.md

 Inspect the app jar that you built (or one of the samples in this project) and notice that it is only a few KB.
-It is just a regular jar file with the app classes in it and two extra features:
+It is just a regular jar file with the app classes in it and one or two extra features.
+The things it needs to operate are:

 1. The `ThinJarWrapper` class has been added.
 2. Either a `pom.xml` and/or a `META-INF/thin.properties` which lists the dependencies of the app.